29 & 30 September 2023

 DAY TWO: unFinale

-People from Unlimited’s past and present came together for a mix of cabaret, installations, performance, talk panels and DJ sets, as we said farewell to Unlimited as we currently know it, and introduced the legacy that we are leaving behind.
+People from Unlimited’s past and present came together for a mix of cabaret, installations, performance, talks and DJ sets, as we said farewell to Unlimited as we currently know it, and introduced the legacy that we are leaving behind.
 There were events indoors and outdoors – everything was free to attend, BSL interpreted and livestreamed.

 The full line up was…